How to Get Rid of Dog Dandruff? – Itsaboutsdog

 Skin Infections and Allergies

-Superficial infections can be a secondary complication of skin allergies which causes more trauma to the skin and can develop dandruff to grow more.
+Superficial infections can be a secondary complication of skin allergies, which causes more trauma to the skin and can cause dandruff to grow more.

 Increased Grooming Frequency

 Yes, dogs need a regular grooming frequency to stay clean, but excess of it can be bad for the canine friend.
-This is because the excess bathing can make the dog lose the valuable oils of their skin, making the skin dry and developing dandruff.
+Excess bathing can make the dog lose valuable oils on its skin, making the skin dry and developing dandruff.

 When to Visit a Vet for the Dog’s Dandruff?

-If the dog is getting dandruff seasonally or is used to having mild dandruff most of the time, then there is nothing to worry about, as it is common in dogs.
-But it can be problematic if some of the below-mentioned symptoms were appearing in the dog along with dandruff.
+If the dog is getting dandruff seasonally or is used to having mild dandruff most of the time, there is nothing to worry about, as it is common in dogs.
+However, it can be problematic if some of the symptoms below appear in the dog, along with dandruff.

 Itchiness

-Dandruff-causing itchiness in dogs is referred to as walking dandruff and a parasitic infection called cheyletiellosis.
+Dandruff-causing itchiness in dogs is called walking dandruff, and a parasitic infection is called cheyletiellosis.
 This parasitic infection is highly contagious and can even affect humans.
-That's why the owner should visit a vet if the dandruff is causing itchiness to the dog.
+That’s why the owner should visit a vet if the dandruff is causing itchiness to the dog.

 Unpleasant Odor from the Skin

-The dogs' dandruff can cause a smell on the skin, which may be because of the toxic nature of the pathogens trapped in the skin.
-So the dog with the smell needs to visit a doctor such that the pathogen might not harm the skin further.
+The dogs’ dandruff can cause a smell on the skin, possibly because of the toxic nature of the pathogens trapped in the skin.
+So, the dog with the scent needs to visit a doctor so that the pathogen might not harm the skin further.

 Excessive Amount of Dandruff

 Suppose the dog is suffering from an excessive amount of dandruff.
-In that case, it needs to visit a vet because the excessive amount of dandruff indicates that sebum is getting released in large amounts, which can cause the deficiency of the oil.
+In that case, it needs to visit a vet because excessive dandruff indicates that sebum is getting released in large amounts, which can cause a deficiency of the oil.

 Hair Loss

-Hair loss of your dog, along with dandruff, is also a sign that the dog is affected by any parasitic infection.
-So a visit to the vet is necessary for identifying the disease.
+Hair loss of your dog and dandruff is also a sign that the dog is affected by any parasitic infection.
+So, a visit to the vet is necessary to identify the disease.

 Red and Irritated Skin